-In 2009, I had just finished projects with both the Trisha Brown Dance Company and the Limon Dance Company, and was curious about unearthing myself, my rhythmic instinct, and my personal affectation after these disparate processes.
-I may not have had the language for it at the time, but this was, perhaps, my first hauntological inquiry.
+In 2009, I had just finished projects with both the Trisha Brown Dance Company and the Limon Dance Company, and was curious about unearthing myself: my personal affectations and rhythmic tendencies that had been hidden under these disparate processes.
+A haunt-logical inquiry.
 I filmed a series of short improvisations in response to a score I developed, Levers of Affectation.
-After editing these together into a seven-and-a-half-minute video, I began to learn, set, and define the movement as choreography (with the help of the stellar dancers Renee Copeland and Evy Muench.
-There was something about the movement, my distinct rhythms, my simple response to the score, that felt important, optimistic, and highly generative.
+I learned this movement, now set choreography (with the help of the stellar dancers Renee Copeland and Evy Muench).
+There was something about the movement that felt optimistic and precious.
 Trisha Brown’s approach to creating Set and Reset (1983), creating and “setting” material that held onto the original improvisational spirit that initiated the movement, informed my process deeply.
-I shared the first two minutes of material, titled Fairies, in an informal showing of works-in-process in early 2010.
-However, I soon became distracted with other things, and moved on to other projects.
+I shared the first two minutes of material, titled Fairies, in an informal showing in 2010.
+However, I soon became distracted with other projects, and was seduced into the world of repertory performance.

 I propose returning to the landscape of Fairies, and, as a point of entry for developing material for my thesis project for my MFA at the University of Maryland.
 This new project will premier in late 2021 or early 2022.
 I will highlight this specter in the present, and employ it as a direct conduit for intertemporal communication.
 As an effort of thematic amplification, I envision a 30-minute devised performance.
 I plan to investigate choreographic structures that explore connections and compromise between material developed from Fairies, and other filmed improvisations and creative cul-de-sacs pulled from my archives.
 Although this work is deeply personal, of me, so to speak, I propose a broader application of the inquiry.
 A cast of 3-5 dancers who will learn my set material, as well as dance and set their own responses to my original improvisational prompt.
 They will respond, intervene, and amalgamate the material.
 This proposed process orientates the work towards creative possibilities of colliding my own dancing body and my cast’s own self-interrogation.